HadasBabayov/Shell-implementaion/README.md

   ./a.out
   ```

-  You can enter SHELL commands and see how it works
+  You can enter SHELL commands and see how it works.